Yashkhamkar/ScooterSon_Assesment/README.md

 To run this project locally you need to follow below steps:
 1.Clone this repository

-2.cd backend
+2.run npm install script
-3.Once you are in backend run npm install script 4.Launch http://localhost:5000 on your browser
+3.Launch http://localhost:5000 on your browser

 Architecture of this backend :-
 When User registers in this project or when user logins in response user get a token .